top of page

 He didn’t need the reminder, but the reassurance was a pleasant surprise.
 He watches her make her way further into the crumbling street, passing multiple people.
 Laz raises his head at them all, a sign of greeting, they do the same before heading indoors or back to their nightly hangouts.
 He clicks his fingers, the door shutting, and the slide of metal followed by a solid click.
 With the building secure, Laz follows the darkness, disappearing into the night.

 A set of three follow after him.
 He meets someone in the middle of main street, they have a joke, both walking back to Sprigs.
 Not suspicious behaviour for him.
 The tall blonde man, Ferin, opens the door to the tavern, brimming with life.
 People of all types are drinking, singing, loudly having their conversations.
 He and his two companions take a seat in the corner, away from the noise.
 People’s friendly demeanour vanishes as they notice them sitting nearby.
 This place is filled with illegal acts, fugitives, backdoor dealings, any race you can think of is sitting in front of them, everything that shouldn’t, happens in this very spot.
 They can’t do anything in here, not while their boss still has dealings with these cretins.
 They watch intently as Laz talks to a man all too well known by this city.
 The former leader of the army, and a hero among many.
 He and Laz were well known friends, them being together was normal, but this made no sense.
 He knows for a fact that this old man took the girl yesterday.
 He can’t leave her by herself in his shop, it’d be stupid.
 He has to be hiding her somewhere.
-Neil was too law abiding to be hiding a fugitive, despite coming to a place like this so frequently.
+Neal was too law abiding to be hiding a fugitive, despite coming to a place like this so frequently.
 So where was she?
 His gaze fixed on target, watching as the night ticked away.

 “We should just storm the place” a feminine voice grumbles behind the mask of the slender person next to him.
 “Patience.
 We have no rights in here, not without proof.”
 They scoff, arms folded and a foot claiming its place on the table.
 “We know they have her” their shorter companion chimes in.
 “Doesn’t matter.
 We need proof-” “This place is proof enough.
 Look at all the fuckin filth in here.”
 The masked figure growls.
 Ferin pushes her foot from the table.
 “I told you before, patience.
 We were handpicked for this.
 Everyone slips up eventually. “